pengjoshua/express-drywall-comevents/README.md

 # express-drywall-comevents
-An app to find, read, update, delete community events.
+An app to create, read, update, delete community events.
 Made with Express and Drywall.